Processing Your Payment

 Helping emerging women leaders develop new skills, advance their careers, and grow their networks.

-Debuting in the fall 2025, the Women’s Executive Academy is a new offering from the Clark School of Business, in partnership with Worcester Business Journal.
+Debuting in the fall 2025, the Women’s Executive Academy is a new offering from The Graduate School, Nichols College, in partnership with Worcester Business Journal.
 This eight-month program will offer up-and-coming women professionals the skills and training needed to achieve their full potential as business leaders.
 The academy will be anchored by real-world insights from top Central Massachusetts executives on how to navigate the business landscape and thrive in your career.

 Curriculum to include: